 - mood changes

 Some of these side effects improve over the first 3 months on the Pill.
-When a girl has side effects that are bothersome or don't get better, a doctor may prescribe a different brand of the Pill.
+When side effects are bothersome or don't get better, a doctor may prescribe a different brand of the Pill.

 Who Uses Birth Control Pills?

-Young women who can remember to take a pill each day and who want excellent protection from pregnancy can use birth control pills.
+Someone who can remember to take a pill each day and who wants excellent protection from pregnancy can use birth control pills.

-Not all girls can — or should — use the birth control pill.
 In some cases, other medical conditions make the use of the Pill less effective or more risky.
-For example, it is not recommended for those who have had blood clots, certain types of cancers, or some kinds of migraine headaches.
+For example, it is not recommended for those who have had blood clots, liver problems, or some kinds of migraine headaches.

 Where Are Birth Control Pills Available?

 A doctor or a nurse practitioner (NP) must prescribe the Pill.
-He or she will ask about a girl's health and family medical history, and will do a complete physical exam, which may include a pelvic exam.
-If the doctor or NP prescribes birth control pills, he or she will explain when to begin taking it and what to do if pills are missed.
+They'll ask about a girl's health and family medical history, and will do an exam, which may include a pelvic exam.
+If the doctor or NP prescribes birth control pills, they will explain when to begin taking it and what to do if pills are missed.

-When your daughter returns to the doctor in a few months, her blood pressure will be checked and she'll be asked about any problems.
+The doctor or NP might want to do a blood pressure check a few months later and make sure there are no other problems.
 After that, girls who are having sex should get routine exams every 6 months to a year, or as recommended.

 How Much Do Birth Control Pills Cost?